 We all have watched great movies and appreciated it.
 We even remember the names of those.
 But a great movie is always incomplete without a great director.
 From the body of the film to the storyline, everything depends on the director.
-And without ad director, even a great story line won’t make any sense on a movie.
-Here we present a list of some of the greatest directors of all the time –
+Here we present a list of some of the greatest directors of all time.

 AKIRA KUROSAWA (1910-1998)

-This Japanese filmmaker is one of the most influential filmmaker of all the time. in his lifetime he directed 30 films in a 57 years of career span.
-Starting his career as a painter and an assistant director at first, Kurosawa made his debut as director in the year 1943, during the World War II with his film 1943 with his film Sanshiro Sugta.
+This Japanese filmmaker is one of the most influential filmmakers of all time. in his lifetime he directed 30 films in 57 years of career span.
+Starting his career as a painter and an assistant director at first, Kurosawa made his debut as a director in the year 1943, during World War II with his film 1943 with his film Sanshiro Sugta.
 In the year 1951, his movie Rashomon won the “Golden Lion” award at the Venice Film Festival and was released in Europe and North America.
-Some of his greatest works are Yojimo(1961), Seven Samurai (1954), Ran (1985) etc.
+Some of his greatest works are Yojimo(1961), Seven Samurai (1954), Ran (1985), etc.

 MARTIN SCORSESE (1942)

-This great American Director, producer, screenwriter, actor and film historian has served the film industry for over 53 years now.
-With his great concepts and body of work, he is indeed one of the best directors of all the time.
-Scorsese’s body of body of work addresses themes like Sicilian-American identity, Roman Catholic Concepts of guilt and redemption, modern crime and gang conflicts.
+This great American Director, producer, screenwriter, actor, and film historian has served the film industry for over 53 years now.
+With his great concepts and body of work, he is indeed one of the best directors of all time.
+Scorsese’s body of work addresses themes like Sicilian-American identity, Roman Catholic concepts of guilt and redemption, modern crime, and gang conflicts.
 In 2007, Scorsese founded the “World cinema Foundation”.
-He also has won Academy Award, AFI Life Achievement Award for his contribution to cinema, Cannes Film Festival Best Director Award, Silver Lion, Grammy Award, Emmys, Golden Globes, BAFTAs and DGA Awards.
-Some of the best works of Scorsese are- Mean Streets (1973), Taxi Driver (1976), Raging Bull 1980) etc.
+He also has won Academy Award, AFI Life Achievement Award for his contribution to cinema, Cannes Film Festival Best Director Award, Silver Lion, Grammy Award, Emmys, Golden Globes, BAFTAs, and DGA Awards.
+Some of the best works of Scorsese are- Mean Streets (1973), Taxi Driver (1976), Raging Bull 1980), etc.